Brandon Lowe Player Props: Rays vs. White Sox

 Brandon Lowe At The Plate

-- Lowe has picked up an RBI in seven games this season (33.3%), with two or more RBI in four of those games (19.0%).
+- Lowe has picked up an RBI in 36.4% of his games this season, with more than one RBI in 22.7% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.